Trinidad and Tobago leader praises strike and says US should kill all drug traffickers 'violently'

-PORT-OF-SPAIN, Trinidad — (AP) — Trinidad and Tobago's prime minister, Kamla Persad-Bissessar, is praising a U.S. strike on a boat suspected of carrying drugs in the southern Caribbean.
+PORT-OF-SPAIN, Trinidad — (AP) — Trinidad and Tobago's prime minister, Kamla Persad-Bissessar, has praised a U.S. strike on a boat suspected of carrying drugs in the southern Caribbean and said that all traffickers should be killed "violently."

 U.S. President Donald Trump said Tuesday that 11 people were killed aboard the boat that had departed Venezuela, which is located near Trinidad and Tobago.